My Research

 McLuhan, The Medium is the Massage (1967)

-Two months later, I was awarded 500,000 as co-P.I. on a research project on Computational Journalism from the Quintin Hogg Trust.
+Two months later, I was awarded 500,000 as co-P.I. on a research project at the University of Westminster on Computational Journalism from the Quintin Hogg Trust.

 The Meta-Image awarded mobile App is the latest result of my comprehensive commitment to